Coronavirus in Babies and Kids: Symptoms and Prevention

 Children with Medical Conditions

 Asthma: Children with asthma may have more severe symptoms from COVID-19 or any other respiratory disease, including the flu.
 As yet, there are no indications that most children with asthma experience severe symptoms due to the coronavirus, but observe them carefully and, if symptoms develop, call the child’s doctor to discuss next steps and to arrange appropriate evaluation as needed.
 Keep your child’s medications refilled and take extra care to avoid things that set off asthma attacks in your child.

 Diabetes: Control of blood sugar is key.
 Children with well-managed diabetes are not expected to be more susceptible to COVID-19.
 But poorly controlled diabetes can weaken the immune system, so parents and doctors should watch these children carefully for signs and symptoms that may require evaluation.

 Kids and families can reduce coronavirus risk together

 Though much more is yet to be understood about the new coronavirus, COVID-19 seems to have less serious health consequences for children than for adults, which is encouraging news.
-Still, it is important to avoid infection among children and help prevent the virus from spreading.
+Still, it is important to avoid infection among children, be on the lookout for serious disease in kids and help prevent the virus from spreading.
 Families with children can work together to reduce the risk.